PETVIVO HOLDINGS, INC. TO EXHIBIT AT THE IVAPM PAIN MANAGEMENT FORUM IN ATLANTA, GEORGIA

-/EIN News/ -- MINNEAPOLIS, March 27, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. (NASDAQ: PETV & PETVW) ("PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical therapeutics for pets announced today it is a Platinum Sponsor and will be exhibiting at the International Veterinary Academy of Pain Management (“IVAPM”) Pain Management Forum to be held April 2nd to April 4th 2023 at the Westin Peachtree Plaza in Atlanta, Georgia.
+MINNEAPOLIS, March 27, 2023 (GLOBE NEWSWIRE) -- PetVivo Holdings, Inc. PETV PETVW))) ("PetVivo") an emerging biomedical device company focused on the commercialization of innovative medical therapeutics for pets announced today it is a Platinum Sponsor and will be exhibiting at the International Veterinary Academy of Pain Management ("IVAPM") Pain Management Forum to be held April 2nd to April 4th 2023 at the Westin Peachtree Plaza in Atlanta, Georgia.

 PetVivo intends to exhibit its lead product, SPRYNG™ with OsteoCushion™ Technology, an intra-articular injectable veterinary medical device consisting of sterilized, extra-cellular matrix microparticles; Spryng microparticles perform in the joint as wet, slippery micro-cushions used in the management of lameness and other joint related afflictions, such as osteoarthritis.